KhanovaSkola/khanovaskola.cz/vagrant/README.md

 vagrant up
 ```

-View the application at `127.0.0.1:7080` or at your custom host (see Setup 2.).
-Database can be managed at `http://localhost:7080/adminer/index.php`.
+View the application at `local.khanovaskola.cz` (see Setup 2.).
+Database can be managed at `http://local.khanovaskola.cz/adminer/index.php`.